Mon Repos Conservation Park Bundaberg

 • Gather your family or social group together and follow instructions from Park Rangers and volunteer turtle guides.

-• Dim mobile device screens and smart watches and put them away.
+• Turn off mobile and wearable device screens, such as smart watches, and put them away.

 • Always listen to Park Rangers and turtle guides on the beach and follow their instructions.